jesseweed/angular2-seed/README.md

 **launch browser: ** [http://localhost:1981](http://localhost:1981)

-_Or_ if you don't want to run the server & simply want to your source files to the build directory:
+_Or_ if you don't want to run a server & simply want to output your source files to the build directory:

 #### Compile all our source files & output to `build` directory
 ```
-$ gulp serve
+$ gulp build
 ```

 *****